arve0/build-your-own-couchdb/src/08-benchmarking.md

 sqlite>
 ```

 SQLite actually creates an *autoindex*, so we see no performance gain when creating the index.
-A search on SQLite documentation reveals some details:
+A search in the [SQLite query optimizer documentation] reveals some details:

 > In SQLite version 3.8.0 (2013-08-26) and later, an SQLITE_WARNING_AUTOINDEX message is sent to the error log every time a statement is prepared that uses an automatic index.
 Application developers can and should use these warnings to identify the need for new persistent indices in the schema.